USA Motorcycles Brands

 Rokon Logo

-Rokon is an American motorcycle manufacturer from Rochester (New Hampshire, USA), whose history began in 1958.
-Its founder, Orla Larsen of Vermont, set up a business to manufacture and sell a two-wheel-drive motorcycle, the brainchild of Charlie Fenom.
-In 1964, he moved to New Hampshire to expand production for the then acquired Trail-Breaker.
-Today, the brand is known as a manufacturer of four-wheel drive two-wheeled ATVs.
+Rokon is an American motorcycle manufacturer based in Rochester, New Hampshire, United States, with a history dating back to 1958.
+Its founder, Orla Larsen of Vermont, organized a business to manufacture and sell two-wheeled motorcycles, the brainchild of Charlie Phenom.
+In 1964, he moved to New Hampshire to expand production of the then-acquired Trail-Breaker motorcycle.
+Today, the brand is known as a manufacturer of four-wheel drive two-wheel ATVs.

-The latest development of the company’s visual identity has ensured the creation of a new logo that, following modern trends, is characterized by simplicity and conciseness.
-The brand’s name was chosen as the logo, the font of which was worked out as the main element of the visualization of the brand’s features.
+The latest evolution of the company’s visual style has provided a new logo that, in keeping with current trends, is simple and concise.
+The brand name was chosen as the logo, the font of which was designed as the main element of visualization of the brand features.
 First of all, this was facilitated by the symmetry of the letters, which is favorably emphasized by the white stripe running right in the center of the entire text.
-To ensure visual memorability, all letters have been outlined in orange.
-But the most important element in the formation of an individual style was precisely symmetry.
-Two letters “O,” like two wheels, carry the main visual load, “carrying” the entire composition.
+To ensure visual memorability, all letters were highlighted in orange color.
+But the most important element in the formation of individual style was symmetry.
+Two letters, “O,” like two wheels, carry the main visual load, “dragging” the whole composition behind them.

 Confederate